Postpartum core exercises need to be easy and approachable.

 Postpartum Ab Exercise 3: 90/90 Breathing and Transverse Engagement

-The third exercise is slightly more intense so please wait to do this until you have been cleared food exercise by your healthcare provider.
+The third exercise is slightly more intense so please wait to do this until you have been cleared for exercise by your healthcare provider.

 How To Do 90/90 Breathing and Transverse Ab Engagement: